dankelley/sliderules/README.md

 This repository is for the development of oceanographic slide rules, akin to the general slide rules that were popular until handheld calculators became common.
-Although direct computation with software offers more accurate results, these sliderules have a didactic advantage, in the sense that they can yield enhanced intuition regarding the essence of the underlying formulae.
+Although direct computation with software offers more accurate results, these slide rules have a didactic advantage, in the sense that they can yield enhanced intuition regarding the essence of the underlying formulae.